previousdeveloper/Selenium-best-practices/README.md

 #Goal
 Our goal is to get together Selenium best practices.
-Feedbacks are welcome.
-If you see anything wrong open an issue or know better way create PR, just fork it and change it.
+Feedback is welcome.
+If you see anything wrong or know better way open an issue or create a pull request, just fork it and change it.
 We are open to learn and hear new ideas.

 # Selenium-best-practices
-Selenium is a portable software testing framework for web applications.It also provides a test domain-specific language to write tests in a number of popular programming languages, including Java, C#, Groovy, Perl, PHP, Python and Ruby.
+Selenium is a portable software testing framework for web applications.
+It also provides a test domain-specific language to write tests in a number of popular programming languages, including Java, C#, Groovy, Perl, PHP, Python and Ruby.

 * [General](#general)
   * [Use PageObjects Pattern](#use-pageobjects-pattern)